March 26, 2021 10 min read

 Upper Body: Your lower body taking on the biggest load in the exercise doesn’t mean your upper body is getting off easy.
 You’re going to be strengthening a lot of the muscles in your top half as well.
 Your core muscles are going to be getting the most work out of all of the muscles in your upper body.
 Yourobliques, rectus, and transverse abdominals are going to be fully engaged throughout the entirety of your hang cleans.
 You need your core to be engaged to save your back as well as to impart force across your body.
 Without a strong core, those weights aren’t going anywhere.

-You’re also going to need the help of some muscles to get the weight up off of the floor or past your hips.
 Your forearms and biceps are going to be burning after all of the clutching and flexing you need to do to clean the weights up towards your shoulders.
 The spinal erectors are the muscles responsible for helping you straighten your torso after you’ve lowered your body into the hang position.
 Your latisumus dorsi and trapezius muscles are going to be getting a good workout from stabilizing your upper body and back while you’re in the throes of lifting.

 Hang cleans are a variant in the clean family.
 To understand the differences between a hang clean and a power clean we have to understand where we’re coming from first.
 Just like how you’d need to know what an apple is before you can understand the differences between all of the breeds of apple.